-- Be especially aware of how many appliances you have plugged in during very cold or hot weather.
+- Be especially aware of how many appliances you have plugged in during very hot or cold weather.
 Air conditioners and space heaters, for example, are energy suckers.
-In the winter, you will more likely have more lamps burning.
+In the winter, you will likely have more lamps burning.

 - If you have few outlets, try to spread your biggest energy users around.

-- Also, if you have few outlets, putting an extension plug or power strip will tax your system more.
-It is still only one outlet.
+- Also, if you have few outlets, avoid using an extension plug or power strip, which will tax your system more.

-- Make sure none of your appliance cords are damaged, frayed or melted.
+- Make sure that none of your appliance cords is damaged, frayed, scorched, or melted.

-Sometimes, especially in older homes, wiring can become loose, melt or may have been installed incorrectly.
+Sometimes, especially in older homes, wiring can become loose or melt, or it may have been installed incorrectly in the first place.
 For example, you or a previous owner may have tried to repair your electrical wiring when it would have been preferable to have a professional do the job.